WebThingsIO/webthing-rust/README.md

 let mut things: Vec<Arc<RwLock<Box<Thing + 'static>>>> = Vec::new();
 things.push(Arc::new(RwLock::new(Box::new(light)));

-// If adding more than one thing here, be sure to set the `name`
+// If adding more than one thing, use ThingsType::Multiple() with a name.
-// parameter to some string, which will be broadcast via mDNS.
 // In the single thing case, the thing's name will be broadcast. let server = WebThingServer::new(
-    things,
-    Some("LightAndTempDevice".to_owned()),
+    ThingsType::Multiple(things, "LightAndTempDevice".to_owned()),
     Some(8888),
     None,
     Box::new(Generator),